MailOnline/Reactor/README.md

 #### Intro

-Reactor provides a [Model layer](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core) with minimum configuration.
-It makes use of the following elements to achieve that:

-* [Network](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Network)
-* [Parser](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Parser)
-* [Persistence](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Persistence)
-* [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) as its only dependency.

-Reactor then uses flows (represented by the `ReactorFlow<T>`), that are typically seen in applications.
-For example:
+Most applications out there follow the same pattern:

- 1. Does persisted data exist and is it valid?
+ 1. Is `T` persisted and has not expired?
   1. **Yes**: Use it ✅
-  2. **No**: Fetch data from the network
+  2. **No**: Fetch `T` from the network
     1. Do we have an internet connection?
       1. **Yes**: make the Request.
-        1. Parse the data and persist it (send any error that might occur) ✅
+        1. Create `T` from the network response's data and persist it (send any error that might occur) ✅
         2. Request failed: send an error ❌
        2. **No**: send an error ❌

-This particular flow is provided out of the box by Reactor.
-In the future we will provide others.

-##### What's a flow? 🙄

-A flow is nothing more than a stream of events, in our case, that is composed by different pieces ( network, parsing and persistence ).

-## Use Reactor if... ✅
+If we look carefuly the only thing that changes, from application to application, is the `T`.
+Reactor provides the whole infrastructure around `T` with minimum configuration, but with flexibility in mind.
+In order to achieve that, it uses:

+* [Network](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Network)
+* [Parser](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Parser)
+* [Persistence](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Persistence)
+* [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) as its only dependency.

+#### Pros and Cons

+One of the biggest Pros of Reactor, is how intrinsically forces you to decouple your different components.
+If you have your persistencense code coupled with your network, Reactor is not for you.

+##### Pros... ✅

 * You are are starting a new project. 🌳
 * You are in the process of defining your model layer. 🛠